alex-dixon/datomicjs/README.md

 Requires that you have a Datomic server running and accessible.

+## Alternatives

+Another approach is to use [PossibleDB](https://github.com/runexec/PossibleDB) which uses Datascript with RethinkDB as a persistence layer.

 ## Dependencies

 Uses [solicit](https://github.com/jkroso/solicit) as HTTP service to interact with Datomic server via REST API.